-Management of electric heating through heat pumps: systematic exploration of comparative advantages of individual scale versus district level
+Management of electric heating through heat pumps: A systematic exploration of comparative advantages of individual scale versus district level

 Zack (Zhikun Wang), UCL Energy Institute

 What are the economic and environmental advantages or disadvantages of integrating heat pumps with district heating for the UK’s domestic heating sector through different topologies: individual, district level, both, or neither?

 The UK has set ambitious targets to reduce carbon emissions, improve energy efficiency and affordability, encourage renewable energy generation, and reduce dependency on imported fossil fuels.
-Heating is the most important component of the UK’s current residential energy consumption, and is mostly supplied through the direct burning of natural gas.
-In view of climate change projections, and constantly changing market conditions and political regulatory frameworks, technology assessments and cost-effective planning strategies are critical for long-term energy and environmental policy designing.
+Heating is the most important component of the UK’s current residential energy consumption and is mostly supplied through the direct burning of natural gas.
+In view of climate change projections, and constantly changing market conditions and political regulatory frameworks, domestic heating technology assessments and cost-effective low-carbon heat planning strategies are critical for the design of long-term energy and environmental policies.

 Robert Lowe, Francis Li, Jenny Love